ammarhakim/ammar-simjournal/index.rst

 The following entries are my attempt to maintain a simulation journal, mainly for my own use.
 This allows me to keep notes in one place and refer to them while writing papers or making presentations.

+Writing *systematic* entries is a tedious and difficult job as it forces us to carefully document the problem, the scripts/programs and the results.
+However, it is a task that *must* be done if computational physics is to qualify as a true science and not just a means of generating pretty, but irreproducible, pictures.

 .. toctree::
   :maxdepth: 2